-For most applications, DHCP is enabled and the IP settings cannot be changed from the controller keypad.
+For most applications, the Dynamic Host Configuration Protocol (DHCP) is enabled and the IP settings cannot be changed from the controller keypad.
 If DHCP is enabled, IP parameters are not displayed.

 If DHCP is disabled (i.e., if a static IP address is required), then the IP parameters can be modified.
 For applications that require static IP addresses, press and hold the select button to enable editing, disable DHCP, and then step to the next parameters and enter the information.